jzumsteg/zumstegs-blog/_posts/2015-09-19-more-fancy-old-rooms.md

 (Start of rant)
 I have to say I don't get the selfie craze.
-It seems to me that lots of people are going to look at their pictures when they get back home and say, "There's me in front of the Eiffel Tower; there's me in front of the Mona Lisa; there's me in front something - don't know what; there's me at a café; there's me at dinner the first night; there's me at breakfast the next day; there's me on some bridge across the Seine, there's me in front of something else - don't know what..." ad infinitum, ad nauseum.
+It seems to me that lots of people are going to look at their pictures when they get back home and say, "There's me in front of the Eiffel Tower; there's me in front of the Mona Lisa; there's me in front something - don't know what; there's me at a café; there's me at dinner the first night; there's me at breakfast the next day; there's me on some bridge across the Seine, there's me in front of something else - don't know what..." *ad infinitum, ad nauseum*.

 I know this is nothing new, but we saw thousands of people taking pictures of themselves in front of something actually interesting.
 Ugh.
 I know I'm old fashioned about this stuff (notice how many pictures on this blog have Laurie and/or me in them), but sheesh, that a person has a picture of something means they were there; is it necessary to prove it by including themselves?
 (End of rant)